Neurolink in Effingham IL

 However, from time to time, circuits break down – very similar to a fuse blowing in your car or home.
 Power is now lost to that circuit, reducing function.

 Neurolink practitioners use a method of neurological integration.
-This involves a prioritised set of treatment protocols that evaluate all the neurological circuitry and the facets of body function they represent.
+This involves a prioritized set of treatment protocols that evaluate all the neurological circuitry and the facets of body function they represent.

 The practitioner is a facilitator in the feeding of data to and from the brain.
 To find out which areas of body function the brain is not fully controlling, a muscle test* is used.